 Belmont Hot Springs Lodging and Camping

-Planning to stay a while?
-Belmont has you covered.
+If you plan to stay a while, Belmont has you covered.

 The RV park offers full hookups at every site, with 30- and 50-amp electricity, water, and sewer.
 All sites are angled for easy in-and-out parking.

-Prefer something cozier?
-Glamping rentals come with stylish décor, a comfy bed, and home-like comforts.
+If you prefer something cozier, glamping rentals come with stylish décor, a comfy bed, and home-like comforts.

 Guests get free showers and clean restrooms, a clubhouse for gatherings, coin-operated laundry, and WiFi across the property.
 The park is pet-friendly, too.
-Just keep your dog leashed, and no dogs in the springs.
+Just keep your dog leashed and away from the springs.

-If you'd rather sleep in town, lodging is available in Tremonton, about 12 miles south.
+If you would rather sleep in town, lodging is available in Tremonton, about 12 miles south.

 Lodging in Tremonton